What is an email newsletter?

 5. Review, iterate and send

-You can also send the newsletter to your colleagues, your superviors and yourself to seek feedback and catch any overlooked issues.
+You can also send the newsletter to your colleagues, supervisors and friends to seek feedback and catch any overlooked issues.
 This allows you to experience the newsletter from the recipient's perspective and identify any potential issues with functionality or display.

-Once you’ve sent the newsletter, you must also track if your newsletter was able to achieve the goals you set in the beginning.
+Once you’ve sent the newsletter, you must also track if your newsletter was able to achieve the goals you expected it to.
 You can do this by tracking important metrics like open rate, click rate, etc., in your email provider's analytics dashboard.

 💡 Expert Tip: Subscribe to newsletters from your competitors and industry leaders.
 Analyze the content, design, and overall approach of various email newsletter examples to draw inspiration for your own strategy.